Cyahinda Secondary School Water Project – Rwanda

 Estimated completion time is one week.
 Once the work is completed, refresher sessions will be conducted for the students and staff on the subjects of water safety, the importance of hand washing, and avoiding illness.

-Another health survey will be conducted 3-6 months after completion, to evaluate whether illness has been reduced and access to drinking and bathing water increased.
+Another health survey will be conducted 3-6 months after completion, to evaluate whether the illness has been reduced and access to drinking and bathing water increased.

 This project will benefit 1,050 people, including 770 current students, an additional 230 students who will arrive next trimester, and 50 staff and teachers.